Skip to main content

 Water

-Water is the primary ingredient to beer and when heated becomes known as the brewing liquid.
-Different water from different regions will affect the beers taste due to mineralization.
-Hard water is generally used for production of darker beers such as Stouts and Ales while soft water is better suited for Light beer production such as pilsners or lagers.
+Water is the primary ingredient in beer, and when heated becomes known as the brewing liquid.
+Different water from different regions will affect the beer's taste due to mineralisation.
+Hard water is generally used for the production of darker beers, such as Stouts and Ales while soft water is better suited for Light beer production such as pilsners or lagers.

 Yeast

 Yeast is a microorganism responsible for fermentation.
 It interacts with the Starches and sugars of Malt barley to create alcohol and carbon dioxide.
-Before 1876 and Louis Pasteur’s discovery of the single yeast cell, the fermentation process with yeast was a natural occurrence, hence the localized flavors of different regions being affected by the different naturally born yeasts.
-Now that Science has controlled the formation of yeast it can be broken into 2 main strains.
+Before 1876 and Louis Pasteur’s discovery of the single yeast cell, the fermentation process with yeast was a natural occurrence, hence the localised flavours of different regions being affected by the different naturally occurring yeasts.
+Now that Science has controlled the formation of yeast, it can be broken into 2 main strains.
 Ale yeast (top Fermenting) or Lager Yeast (bottom Fermenting)

 Brewing 101

-Brewing beer has become a scientific process of late with several variations, filtering characteristics and flavorings but the process itself is a simple five step constant of Mashing, Sparging, Boiling, Fermentation and Packaging.
+Brewing beer has become a scientific process of late with several variations, filtering characteristics and flavourings, but the process itself is a simple five step constant of Mashing, Sparging, Boiling, Fermentation and Packaging.

 Sparging is where water is filtered through the mash to dissolve the sugars inside.
 The result is a dark, sugar heavy liquid called Wort.